 Click here to return to the main intensive program page.

-The occasional lecture series will be presented by highly contributed scholars.
+The occasional lecture series will be presented by highly recognized scholars.

 Chenkuo Lin 林鎮國 (National Chengchi University政治大學)